msv-lab/f1x/doc/Docker.md

 # f1x Docker image #

-[UNAVAILABLE] To pull our Docker image, run:
+To pull our Docker image, run:

     docker pull mechtaev/f1x

-Alternatively, you can build an image locally (if you choose this options, replace `mechtaev/f1x` with `my-f1x` in the subsequent commands):
+Alternatively, you can build an image locally (note that it relies on `mechtaev/ubuntu-16.04-llvm-3.8.1`, which is built using `infra/Dockerfile`):

     cd /path/to/f1x
-    docker build . -t my-f1x
+    docker build . -t mechtaev/f1x

 To test the image, you can run f1x test suite in a temporary container: